Frequently Asked Questions

 Applicants are required to print their licence and sign it to validate it.
 Please note, that if, you already have a prospecting licence and you have received your User Name and Password from the Recorder’s office prior to application launch, you do not need to apply for another one via NB e-CLAIMS.
 Your prospecting licence will be activated as soon as you log in to the application.
 If you have not received your User Name and Password from the Recorder’s office, please call 506-453-3826 or e-mail firstname.lastname@example.org and your request will be dealt with promptly.

-You must contact the Minister of Energy and Resource Development by letter requesting a mining lease for a specific area.
-The Minister will reply detailing what would be required before issuance of the lease.
+You must contact the Minister of Natural Resources and Energy Development (NRED) by letter requesting a mining lease for a specific area.
+The minister will reply detailing what would be required before issuance of the lease.
 The essential requirements are a feasibility study, mine and reclamation plan and reclamation security.
-These would be reviewed through the Mine Approval Process by DEM and the Standing Committee on Mining and the Environment.
+These would be reviewed through the Mine Approval Process by NRED and the Standing Committee on Mining and the Environment.
 The mine and reclamation plan is also submitted to EIA registration and review.
 After approval, a survey by a New Brunswick land surveyor is required upon which two original copies of the lease is forwarded to the company for signature and payment of first year rental and submission of the security.
 The two copies of the lease are returned to the Minister for signing and one copy then returned back to the company.

 A mining lease is required to extract any mineral in the province (as defined in the Mining Act) not including extraction of: sand, gravel, ordinary stone, clay or soil unless it is to be used for its chemical or special physical properties, or where it is taken for contained minerals; peat or peat moss; bituminous shale, oil shale, or albertite; and oil or natural gas.